piedeboer96/BingBoysGolf/README.md

 ### Instructions

-1. To launch the game, please navigate to either the windows or mac_os folder, and double click the BingBoysGolf file located in there.
-If this doesn't work, open a terminal in the mac_os folder, and type the following command: java -jar BingBoysGolf.jar
+1. To launch the game, double click the BingBoysGolf.jar file.
+   If this doesn't work, open a terminal and type the following command: java -jar BingBoysGolf.jar

 2. Use the input-textfields on the UI to customise the game.